opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_multiple_files.rst

 .. admonition:: Important
    :class: important

-   To source a shapefile (containing file formats such as .shp, .dbf and .prj), create an archive file with all the needed files inside and follow the procedure above.
+   To source a shapefile (containing the following file formats: .shp, .shx, .dbf and .prj), create an archive file with all the needed files inside and follow the procedure above.

 Sourcing multiple files stored on an FTP server